-The School of Graduate Studies Research Travel and Field Work Fund (SGS Grant) is designed to support highly meritorious students whose PhD research and scholarly activity requires travel to and extended stay at locations more than 200 km from McMaster.
+School of Graduate Studies Grant in Aid for Research Travel and Field Work is designed to support highly meritorious students whose PhD research and scholarly activity requires travel to and extended stay at locations more than 200 km from McMaster.
 The Fund is intended to support projects that are critical for completion of the PhD thesis and that normally would not be possible through other means.

 The SGS Fund is intended to be a grant-in-aid of research and is not expected to cover the full cost of travel or field work.
 It also is not intended to fund the research itself, but the travel to do the research, as outlined in your budget justification and in accordance with the competition guidelines.

-Note: The SGS Grant in Aid for Research Travel & Field Work Application is NOT for attending conferences or courses.
+Note: The SGS Grant in Aid for Research Travel and Field Work Application is NOT for attending conferences or courses.

 - Only in-time, full time PhD students;

-- Students must have completed their comprehensive examinations and formal PhD research proposal by the application deadline of February 28, 2025.
+- Students must have completed their comprehensive examinations by the application deadline of Monday, March 2, 2026.

-- Students must have their supervisor committee’s approval to travel, and
+- Students must have their supervisory committee’s approval to travel, and

 - Students are eligible to receive this funding only once during their PhD studies